 The RIAI Annual Review showcases the best of Irish architecture completed during a two-year period and celebrates the work of RIAI Members.
 Quality architecture positively touches all aspects of our lives; it is an expression of our national culture and tells the story of our history, economy, and society.
-The Annual Review, which is published by the RIAI and funded under the Government Policy on Architecture, brings alive some of the great projects completed by Irish architects during 2016 and 2017.
+The Annual Review, which is published by the RIAI and funded under the Government Policy on Architecture, brings alive some of the great projects completed by Irish architects.

 RIAI Consumer Handbooks

 Towns and villages across Ireland have been integral to Irish economic and cultural life for centuries.
 They can also be great places to live and work for modern lifestyles.
-To support those involved in Irish towns and villages, the Royal Institute of the Architects of Ireland (RIAI) has launched a free online resource.
+To support those involved in Irish towns and villages, the RIAI – with support from the Government Policy on Architecture – has launched a free online resource.
 The RIAI Town and Village Toolkit provides practical advice, references and successful case studies of places that have with architectural and urban design expertise positively overcome challenges.
 Case studies include Clonakilty, Cloughjordan, Westport, Tuppercurry and Waterford’s Viking Triangle.

 Whether you are planning to build your dream home or are extending and renovating your existing house, a registered architect has the qualifcations, vision and experience to take you expertly through your building project.

 An architect does a lot more than just provide you with a design, they will help you set a viable brief and budget, guide you through the planning process, obtain quotes for the work, manage consultants like surveyors and engineers, monitor the budget and administer the construction contract.

 An architect can also save you money on a project, as they will research viable alternatives and solutions to suit your budget.
 This free guide will take you through the process.